Identity document forgery: Use scenarios, forgery techniques and security countermeasures

 A distinction needs to be made between the different uses of an identity document.
 In some cases, the fake ID may only have to pass a cursory inspection, such as flashing a plastic ID card for a security guard.
 At the other extreme, a document may have to resist scrutiny by a trained document examiner, who may be equipped with technical tools for verifying biometrics and reading hidden security features within the card.
 To make forgery more difficult, most modern IDs contain numerous security features that require specialised and expensive equipment to duplicate.
 School IDs are typically easier to fake, as they often do not have the same level of security measures as government-issued IDs.

 Fake ID cards can be ordered on the internet and some examples of these include the UK national identification card and a provisional motorcycle licence.
-It is an offence under section 1 of the Forgery and Counterfeiting Act 1981.
 There are a number of different types of false documents such as using another person's ID, a genuine document which has been altered, a form of ID that doesn't exist and a copy of an ID which has been made.

 Modern fake ID cards almost invariably carry a picture of the authorized user, a simple and effective form of biometric identification.
 However, forgery of basic photographic ID cards has become simple in recent years with the availability of low-cost high-resolution printers, scanners and photo-editing software.
 Basic fake ID cards are commonly made using an inkjet or laser printer to print a replica document which is then laminated to resemble a real ID card.
 Most designs are made using computer programs, re-creating scanned copies of a license.

 More complex ID cards are now being created by printing on a material called Teslin or Artisyn, which are paper-like materials that are actually micro-porous plastic sheets.
 When butterfly pouches and holograms are applied, the card is then run through a heat laminator, creating a professional-looking ID card.

 Numerous security printing techniques have been used to attempt to enhance the security of ID cards.
 For example, many modern documents include holograms, which are difficult to replicate without expensive equipment not generally available.
 Though accurate recreation of these holograms is extremely difficult, using a mixture of pigments and base can create a similar shiny multi-colored look that may pass cursory inspection.
 Another form of document security is UV-light visible ink.